kubedb/docs/docs/guides/zookeeper/concepts/opsrequest.md

     remove: true
 ```

-Here, we are going to describe the various sections of a `ZooKeeperOpsRequests` crd.
+Here, we are going to describe the various sections of a `ZooKeeperOpsRequest` crd.

-A `ZooKeeperOpsRequests` object has the following fields in the `spec` section.
+A `ZooKeeperOpsRequest` object has the following fields in the `spec` section.

 ### spec.databaseRef